adbertram/powerpoint_context_extractor/README.md

 - **Animation Detection**: Identify and document animations, transitions, and effects
 - **Content Analysis**: Extract slide titles, content, and structure
 - **Combined Output**: Generate comprehensive JSON files containing all extracted information
+- **AI-Powered Recommendations**: Generate usage recommendations for each slide using LLM analysis
 - **Detailed Logging**: Track the extraction process with informative logs
 - **Modular Architecture**: Clean separation of concerns for maintainability and extensibility